On August 15th, they told us we had lost the war.

 - Jury Distinction, 38th Annecy Animation Film Festival (2014)

-Production I.G announces Giovanni's Island (original title: Giovanni no Shima) a new hand-drawn animated feature film directed by Mamoru Oshii's longtime collaborator, Mizuho Nishikubo, and penned by Shigemichi Sugita (Kita no kuni kara / From the Northern Lands) and Yoshiki Sakurai (Ghost in the Shell: S.A.C.).
+Giovanni's Island (original title: Giovanni no Shima) is a hand-drawn animated feature film directed by Mamoru Oshii's longtime collaborator, Mizuho Nishikubo, and penned by Shigemichi Sugita (Kita no kuni kara / From the Northern Lands) and Yoshiki Sakurai (Ghost in the Shell: S.A.C.).
 The film is presented by the Japan Association of Music Enterprises (JAME) to celebrate its 50th anniversary, and opened nationwide in Japan on February 22, 2014 by Warner Entertainment Japan.
 Production I.G is handling international sales worldwide.

 What the World Said